RIOT-OS/riotctrl/README.rst

 Usage
 -----

 RIOTCtrl provides a python object abstraction of a RIOT device.
-It's meant as a starting point for any serial abstraction on which higher level abstractions (like a shell) can be built.
+It’s meant as a starting point for any serial abstraction on which higher level abstractions (like a shell) can be built.